Want to start an art journal? Don’t get overwhelmed with so many tools. Listed here are the 10 art journal tools for the beginner.

 10 Art Journal Tools for the Beginner

 As a beginner, I only used the materials that I have on hand.
-I don’t want to get overwhelm with so many stuff.
+I don’t want to get overwhelmed with so many stuff.
 Listed below are enough for me but I don’t limit myself to this tool.
-I know, eventually I will explore other medium too.
+I know, eventually, I will explore another medium too.

-- Acrylic Paints.
+5. Acrylic Paints.
 Cheap acrylic paints are good to start.
-On hand, I have Decoart Acrylic Paints that I am using on my journal and I have no problem with it.
+I have Decoart Acrylic Paints that I am using in my journal and I have no problem with it.

-- Watercolor Paints.
+6. Watercolor Paints.
 My favorite medium.
-But honestly I prefer watercolor paper for this medium instead of mix media paper.
+But honestly, I prefer watercolor paper for this medium instead of mix media paper.

-- Palette.
-I have separate palette for acrylic and watercolor.
-I am using plastic palette from Dollar Store for acrylic and ceramic sauce plates from Asian grocery store.
+7. Palette.
+I have a separate palette for acrylic and watercolor.
+I am using the plastic palette from Dollar Store for acrylic and ceramic sauce plates from an Asian grocery store.

-- Pencil.
+9. Pencil.
 If I like to add illustrations I usually sketch a figure lightly.
-Or add lines for guide on writing phrase.
+Or add lines for a guide on writing a phrase.

-- Eraser.
+10. Eraser.
 If you are using watercolor it’s also best to slightly erase those sketches.
-I like the the kneadable special cleaning rubber eraser from Staedler.
+I like the kneadable special cleaning rubber eraser from Staedler.
 It won’t ruin the surface of your paper.

 When doing art journal you don’t need to push yourself hard on creating something beautiful.
 Just trust your instinct.
 You don’t even need to buy all of the listed materials above.
 Use whatever materials you have on hand.

 What you actually first need is that you yourself, if you really want to jump on board on the journaling world and discover the hidden creative works you have in store in yourself.